karlotness/pyqg-jax/README.md

 - **Bug Reports:** https://github.com/karlotness/pyqg-jax/issues

 ⚠️ **Warning:** this is a partial, early stage port.
 There may be bugs and other numerical issues.
-Only part of the `QGModel` has been ported, and the API will very likely evolve as work continues.
+The API may evolve as work continues.

 ## Installation
 Install from PyPI using pip: